Health Insurance Portability and Accountability Act (HIPAA) Compliance

 The HIPAA Privacy and Security Acts mandate that all medical centers and practices comply with their provisions.
 The costs associated with developing and updating systems, increasing paperwork, and dedicating time to staff education have significantly impacted the finances of medical centers and practices, especially as reimbursements from insurance companies and Medicare have decreased.
 Ultimately, the potential costs of violating the statutes are so substantial that institutions must allocate scarce resources to ensure compliance and to educate employees on the statutory rules.

 HIPAA presents a significant risk of violations that almost any medical professional can inadvertently commit.
 Staff with limited education and understanding are particularly prone to breaching these rules during routine tasks.
-While only a small percentage of violations involve personal gain or curiosity, the majority result from momentary lapses that lead to costly mistakes.
+At the same time, a small number of violations involve personal gain or curiosity; most result from momentary lapses that lead to costly mistakes.
 Simple errors, such as writing an incorrect address, phone number, or email on a form or inadvertently disclosing protected information aloud, can put a practice at risk.
 HIPAA education and training are essential, as is the design and maintenance of systems that minimize human errors and ensure compliance.[17][18][19]

 Other Issues